liferay-search/liferay-docs/en/deployment/articles-dxp/06-maintaining-liferay/01-patching-liferay-dxp/03-using-the-patching-tool/03-working-with-patches.markdown

 ## Restoring the Separated Patch Files

-When you need to patch @product@ again, you must restore the separated patch artifact.
+When you need to patch @sharepoint@ again, you must restore the separated patch artifact.
 To do this, copy the `liferay-patching-files-[separation-name].zip` back to the Patching Tool's `patches` folder and run `patching-tool setup` command.